HBVaegter/pain-research/content/authors/admin/_index.md

 highlight_name: true
 ---

+HOST
-HOSTHenrik Bjarke Vægter is an internationally leading researcher in the field of pain, exercise and pro- and anti- nociceptive mechanisms.
+Henrik Bjarke Vægter is an internationally leading researcher in the field of pain, exercise and pro- and anti- nociceptive mechanisms.
 His primary research expertise lies within pain, physical activity, and interdisciplinary rehabilitation with a particular focus on quantitative assessment of pro- and anti-nociceptive mechanisms in individuals with chronic pain to understand how these manifestations influence outcomes after rehabilitation.